djgoldsmith/EH-H2GH/Readme.md

 Building the Documents
 -----------------------

-The documents can be compiled using the makefile.
+The documents can be compiled using nikola
-Several build options exist, but for the moment we will use HTML

 ```bash
 (env)$ nikola build